User Guide Cancel

 • Top

-Copy Screenshot to Clipboard: (Alt+C) Copies current view to clipboard, for pasting in external editor.
+Copy render to clipboard: (Alt+C) Copies the currently rendered image to the clipboard, for pasting in an external image editor.

-Reset Position: (R) Resets Position of the camera.
+Reset position: (R) Resets the position of the camera.

-Reset Selected: (Shift+R) Resets Position of the camera.
+Reset selected: (Shift+R) Resets the position and properties of the camera.

 The Environment menu lets you modify the settings related to the HDRI environment used to light PBR correct materials.